masood-haloratech/IRIS-Training-2022-10/practical/Training_003.md

 - Look up values can be stored in either Reference Lists or in Tables.

-- The choice depends on if there are other attributes that may need to be stored against the look up value e.g. a category or a spatial boundary.
+- The choice depends on if there are other attributes/fields that may need to be stored against the value e.g. a category or a spatial boundary.

-- For this project we already have a table for Country and DHB in the system with full spatial boundaries.
+- We already have a table for Country and DHB in the system with full spatial boundaries.
 We will take advantage of them by linking them to our project.

+- Gender, International Travel and Age Group will be implemented as Reference Lists.

-- The Status look up list will be implemented as a table to demonstrate how to set one up and the rest will be created as Reference Lists.
+- Status will be implemented as a table to demonstrate how to set one up.
+This will be done in the next tutorial.

 ## Reference Lists